reazan/SkincareTrackerApp/README.md

 - Stylevana (IT/EN)
 - YesStyle (IT/EN)
 - Jolse
+- StyleKorean

 *This app was mainly made for my girlfriend who was going crazy keeping track of hundreds of  products with huge fluctuations in prices.
 Because of that this project came alive.*

 ## Installation

 1) Navigate to this page with your android smartphone
-2) Download the APK
+1) Download the APK ("skincare-tracker-app.apk")
-3) Install the APK
+1) Install the APK (it is possibile that you need to grant permission to install an app outside the playstore)

 That's it.